-Elbrus is the highest mountain in Europe, one of the 7 summits and is perfectly suited for expedition style mountaineering.
-A great way to get a taste of what it's like mountaineering at 5642m above sea level.
+Elbrus is a wild, remote mountain, one of the 7 summits and perfectly suited for expedition style mountaineering.
+Climbing Elbrus is a great of experiencing what it's like mountaineering at a significantly higher altitude than the Alps.

 Mineralnye Vody Airport, Russia

 Elbrus is the highest mountain in Europe and is perfectly suited for expedition style mountaineering.
 It stands incredibly tall at 5642m altitude, rising high above its neighbouring peaks, located in the Caucasus mountains of Russia between the Caspian and Black Sea.
 Elbrus has two summits, both of which are dormant volcanic domes.
 The taller, western summit is 5,642 metres, and the eastern summit is 5,621 metres.

 This is a multi camp experience and an opportunity to tick off one of the seven summits.
 You'll experience every type of environments have to offer from flowery meadows, to volcanic rock, topped off with Europes highest glaciers.
 If you're looking to dip your toe into expedition mountaineering this is is the trip for you.
 Ypa!

 Ideally you will have some previous experience mountaineering using crampons.
 Previous experience at altitudes over 4000m helps and our Mont Blanc and Monte Rosa climbs are ideal preparation for this.
 That said It is a relatively straight forward climb so can be achieved with limited experience however we will be using axe, crampons and ropes for glacier and slope security.

 Not sure whether you're ready?
 No sweat!
 Drop us a note and we'll be happy to talk it through with you.